Tonikiller10000/USB-MassStorageDevice/README.md

 After testing the board with an 220nF THT ceramic capacitor because the SMD did not arrived in time, I made some improvisations trying to fix it, and it still `does not work`.
 It seems like the memory chip and the controller ic\`s are not compatible so `I will have another look on this project in the distant future` with different components.
+I am looking into STM32 specs and usb 3.0 to SDMMC DMA transfer including some software functions with hardware interaction sounds verry intheresting.
+And cheaper.

 <img src="https://github.com/Tonikiller10000/USB-MassStorageDevice/blob/main/USB_MassStorageDevice_Pictures/3DModel.png"/>